 PostgreSQL Database Security Audit

 5 Good Reasons to get a PostgreSQL Database Security Audit

 Ensure SLAs are met.
 Data security is key for any organization’s credibility.
 Ensuring that SLAs are met maintains integrity with customers while also meeting long term business goals.

 Classify Vulnerabilities.
 All systems are vulnerable to attack.
 Identifying vulnerabilities and securing them properly will help prevent system breaches.

 Identify Outdated Software and Libraries.
 Outdated software and libraries are practically an invitation for hackers.
 It is important that the database and all libraries it is dependent on are up to date so nothing can be breached via known security holes.

 Optimize Logging/Auditing.
 Ensure logging and auditing configurations are capturing the necessary information to prevent a breach or identify where/when a breach happened if one did occur.

 Operating System Security.
 To have a secure database you must first have a secure operating system.
-Our experts will recommend measures you can take so that your system’s OS is protected from remote hacking or malware.
+Our experts will recommend measures you can take so your system’s OS is protected from remote hacking or malware.

 Network Security Strategy.
 We analyze firewall levels and provide a customized strategy for implementing measures that need to be in place to prevent any unauthorized access to your system.

 User Authentication Levels.
 The most common method of identifying unauthorized access.
 Our experts look at your business and recommend unique authenticating levels to ensure each user only has the required access.

 Schema Level Security.
 We analyze user entry points and recommend a method for defining privileges within the system schemas to establish clear boundaries and prevent trespassing.

 Data Encryption.
 Encryption is another way to protect the information on your database.
-Encryption is a wall of complex code which requires a security key in order to gain access.
-We provide recommendations on how to best encrypt your system so potential hackers can’t decipher your data..
+Encryption is a wall of complex code requiring a security key to gain access.
+We provide recommendations on how to best encrypt your system so potential hackers can’t decipher your data.

 Backup Security.
-Backups of data are a frequent target of attackers.
+Data backups are a frequent target of attackers.
 We evaluate your backups and validate that their entry points are as secure as the primary data.